magillan21/magillan21.github.io/essays/ouch-that-smarts.md

 If, after all this, you are not discouraged and still want to do this, go right ahead: it's even possible that you'll find a better way to do this.
 Just know that the road ahead won't be easy - sending e-mail is trivial, getting it delivered is hard.
 ```
+Despite the question's blunders, the community is very forgiving and in-depth with their answers.
+However, it is good to wonder whether or not the Enquirer actually received the response they wanted due to the vagueness of their original post.
+It is most likely that the first example listed ended up happier with their answers as they seemingly resolved their issue.
+Alternatively, the second example struggles to gain specific guidance; it is hard to tell exactly what the goal of this Enquirer is, and as a result, the responses given might not assist in the explicit situation they're dealing with.
+To ask a smart question, it seems, is not only polite to the community a person is engaging with, but it is also to the benefit of the individual.